benur75/msxpico/README.md

 - MIDI output through mini USB which uses same cable as the Midi Pac.
 A cable can be ordered as add-on.
 - USB-C connection for firmware updates.
 - ROM files with a maximum of 4MB can directly be loaded from micro SD card by the built in menu without using Sofarun or Romload.
-- DSK files can directly be used from micro SD card using disk ROM emulation
 - Automatic mapper type detection with manual adjustment.
 Supported mapper types: ASCII8, ASCII16, Konami with and without SCC.
 - 50/60Hz video output selection